How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 It evaluates the French language competency of non-native speakers at different levels, from beginners to advanced learners.

-Just like other versions of the TCF, this comprises four main sections.
-These cover listening comprehension, speaking expression, writing expression, and reading comprehension.
+Like other versions of the TCF, this one comprises four main sections: listening comprehension, speaking expression, writing expression, and reading comprehension.

-There are three mandatory tests in this version, comprising multiple-choice questions (MCQs).
+This version has three mandatory tests consisting of multiple-choice questions (MCQs).
 Two additional tests are optional.
-It’s up to the candidate to decide if they want to take it, depending on their needs.
+The candidate decides whether to take them based on their needs.

-How long the TCF Tout public takes depends on the number of tests.
-The duration can range from 1 hour and 25 minutes to 2 hours and 37 minutes.
+The time the TCF Tout public takes depends on the number of tests.
+It can range from 1 hour and 25 minutes to 2 hours and 37 minutes.

 (ii) TCF IRN (Integration, Residence and Nationality)